 Just as many other places in the home Kitchens have responded to changing tastes and trends over the years.
 We’re taking a look back across the years at some of the changing trends of the most important room in the house.
+If you want to learn more about kitchens then check out our learning hub!

 The 1920’s kitchen was practical but did not lack style.
 Black and white tiled floors were favoured with clean understated enamel finished cabinets.
 All in one cabinet configuration became popular in this era.
 Some of the more well-off households could now get their very own cooking stove with multiple burners.
 The 1920’s also brought the electric dishwashing promising to rescue housewives across the nation form the "the curse of dish-washing drudgery”, but it would be a long while before this item became the norm in every home.